The Polarization and Magnetic Field of the Radio Arc as Observed by ALMA at 100 GHz: Discussion

 \subsection{Radio Arc Magnetic Field from ALMA}

 The observed magnetic field inferred from ALMA has two enhancements in orientation as seen in the lower panel of Figure \ref{fig:bfield}, with the enhancement for PF1 corresponding to angles ranging from 20 to 60$^{\circ}$ whereas the enhancement for PF2 corresponds to angles ranging from -80 to -20$^{\circ}$.
+We report an uncertainty on the magnetic field angles of $\pm0.29^{\circ}$ which was determined by propagating the uncertainties obtained on the Stokes $Q$ and $U$ distributions.
 The systematically different orientations between PF1 and PF2, coupled with the uniform field orientation within each filament, lies in stark contrast to what has been observed previously at lower frequencies ($\sim$10 GHz) where the magnetic field is predominantly parallel to the Radio Arc filament orientation \citep[e.g.,]{Yusef-Zadeh1987a,Inoue1989,Pare2019}.
 There are regions within the Radio Arc where a rotated magnetic field orientation was observed with $\sim$10 GHz VLA data \citep{Pare2019}.
 The locations of these rotated magnetic field regions as observed by the VLA are marked with blue rectangles in the top panel of Figure \ref{fig:bfield}.
 We find that the magnetic field orientations of PF1 and PF2 do not generally align with the rotated regions observed in the VLA.

 The alternating magnetic field pattern observed from the VLA was argued to originate from electron density variations in a shell of radio emission that appears to envelop the Radio Arc \citep{Pare2019,Pare2021}, where the rotated magnetic field regions coincide with higher electron density regions of the radio shell that lie foreground to the Radio Arc along the line-of-sight.
 This geometry is depicted as a sketch in the left-hand panel of Figure \ref{fig:sketch_new} (panel a) where the Radio Arc filaments are shown as black lines and the radio shell is shown as the colored circle.
 The density enhancements are depicted as the dashed rectangles within the circle where one of the enhancements is foreground to the Radio Arc along the line-of-sight, resulting in a rotated magnetic field orientation.
 The other density enhancement is background to the NTFs, tracing the portion of the shell that is on the opposite side of the Radio Arc from our direction of observation.
 The background density enhancement therefore does not induce a rotated magnetic field geometry.
 This sketch was motivated by comparisons to the polarized intensity, rotation measure, and magnetic field distributions studied by \citet{Pare2019} and was subsequently corroborated using a more in-depth analysis of the line-of-sight Faraday effects encountered towards the source in \citet{Pare2021}.